Feugmo/feugmo.github.io/_pages/positions.md

 ***
-# Graduate Studies
+# Graduate positions

 Currently considering applications from graduate students.
-A completed online application is required for admission; [start the application process now.](https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/future-students/applying-graduate-school/before-you-apply)
+A completed online application is required for admission; [application process start here.](https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/future-students/applying-graduate-school/before-you-apply)

 There are several scholarship opportunities for both Canadian (including Permanent Residents) and international candidates.
 Students who hold OGS Scholarships from the Ontario Provincial Government, or NSERC PGS awards from the Canadian federal government, are eligible for top-up Awards.